Tuesday, June 19, 2018

 If Christ is the only way to heaven as He claims to be, faith is required in order to follow Him, yet babies are not able to place their trust in anyone, then it might seem to some that those who die are excluded from heaven.
 However, we would be hard pressed to find Christians who actually believe that today.
 The idea is not palatable to us at all.
 While not explicitly answered in Scripture, there are a number of clues which seem to indicate that babies are recipients of God's grace and excluded from eternal punishment.

 Scripture implicitly affirms the concept that we call the age of accountability (Deuteronomy 1:39; Isaiah 7:15-16).
 This is relative due to the fact that everybody develops differently.
-Thus, there exists a period of time in childhood in which God in His mercy does not count sins against a person due to lacking reason and understanding.
+Thus, there exists a period of time during childhood in which God in His mercy does not count sins against a person due to lacking reason and understanding.
 While babies are born with a sin nature, they still cannot actually commit acts of evil.

 Jesus Christ stated that the kingdom of God is not only for little ones, but also for those who become like children in their faith (Mark 10:13-15; Luke 18:15-17).
 If babies were to be sentenced to hell upon death, then why did He welcome them?
 The gospels record Christ having compassion on children as He called them to His side and sat them at His feet in the crowds (Matthew 18:3; 19:14-15).
 If they were to be sentenced to hell by God for original sin, then why did Jesus commend their simplicity?
 John the Baptist is said to have been indwelt with the Spirit of God even in the womb (Luke 1:15), and receiving the Spirit is always viewed as evidence of regeneration (Luke 1:41, 67; Acts 9:17).